17 Things You Should Know Before Renting a Car in Portugal

 Click on the images to get a free quote for your travel period:

-The same amount of days (6) in October is less than half the price of course because it’s low season and there is a 2 months booking window!
+The same number of days (6) in October is less than half the price of the course because it’s low season and there is a 2-month booking window!

 If you book for a month in October it’s even cheaper: